hashicorp/design-system/website/docs/components/text/partials/code/how-to-use.md

 **Notice**

-While this is technically possible, it's not necessarily desirable (or correct in every possible context).
+While this is technically possible, it’s not necessarily desirable (or correct in every possible context).
 Please be mindful of how the markup is structured, in terms of HTML semantics (for accessibility) as well as code readability (for the developers writing/reviewing/maintaining that code, now and in the future).

 !!!